jibanCat/phys214_obsastro/cosmos_hw/README.md

 For the six base parameters in Table 1 (the following description is according to 2.1 section in the paper):

-1. Ωbh² : baryon density of the universe, defined as Ωb = ρb/ρcrit, where ρcrit is critical density.
+1. Ωbh² : baryon density of the universe, defined as Ωb = ρb/ρcrit, where ρcrit is critical density.
 The h here defined as h ≡ H0 / (100 kms⁻¹ Mpc⁻¹).
-2. Ωch² : cold dark matter density.
+2. Ωch² : cold dark matter density.
 3. 100θMC: an approximation to the observed angular size of the sound horizon at recombination.
 4. τ : optical depth at reionization.
 5. ln(10¹⁰ As): initial super-horizon amplitude of curvature perturbations (at k = 0.05 Mpc⁻¹).